Ariarne Titmus: Background

-In 2015, Titmus and her family, including father Steve Titmus, moved from Tasmania to Queensland for better training opportunities.
+In 2015, when Titmus was 14 years old, she and her family, including father Steve Titmus, moved from Tasmania to Queensland for better training opportunities.
+She initially attended secondary school at St Patrick's College Launceston before switching to St Peter's Lutheran College in Brisbane.
+Titmus first trained as a swimmer at Launceston Leisure and Aquatic Centre.
+She is coached by Dean Boxall, who formerly coached Stephanie Rice and Leisel Jones.
+Titmus is a supporter of the Hawthorn Hawks in the Australian Football League.
+Titmus has a half-sister and brother from her father's previous relationship.

-Titmus is coached by Dean Boxall.
-He has been a swim coach for more than twenty years and currently leads the swim club St Peters Western based in Brisbane.
-St Peters Western has had many famous swimmers in the club such as Stephanie Rice and Leisel Jones.

 Career

-At the 2016 Junior Pan Pacific Swimming Championships, held in August in Hawaii, United States, Titmus won a silver medal in the 4×200 metre freestyle relay, splitting a 2:00.13 for the lead-off leg of the relay to contribute to the final time of 8:05.43, and a bronze medal in the 400 metre freestyle with a time of 4:09.81, which was 2.29 seconds behind gold medalist Li Bingjie of China.
+At the 2016 Junior Pan Pacific Swimming Championships, held in August in Hawaii, United States, Titmus won a silver medal in the 4 × 200 metre freestyle relay, splitting a 2:00.13 for the lead-off leg of the relay to contribute to the final time of 8:05.43, and a bronze medal in the 400 metre freestyle with a time of 4:09.81, which was 2.29 seconds behind gold medallist Li Bingjie of China.

 Titmus competed in the women's 200-metre freestyle event at the 2017 World Aquatics Championships, finishing in 17th place.

 At the 2018 Commonwealth Games, Titmus won three gold medals; in the 400 metre freestyle, 800 metre freestyle and the 4 x 200-metre freestyle relay.
 She also won a silver medal in the 200 metre freestyle.

 On 14 December 2018, Titmus set a new world record and won a gold medal in the women's short course 400-metre freestyle competition of the 2018 FINA World Swimming Championships with a time of 3:53.92, breaking the record set by Wang Jianjiahe two months earlier by 0.05 seconds.
 She won a further gold medal in the 200 metre freestyle and two bronze medals in relay events at this competition.

 Titmus was selected as one of the 27 swimmers to represent Australia at the 2019 World Aquatics Championships in Gwangju, South Korea.
 After finishing second in her heat of the women's 400-metre freestyle, she won the gold medal and broke the Oceania record in the final with a time of 3:58.76, a full second ahead of American swimmer Katie Ledecky.
-In the 4×200 metre freestyle relay the Australian team broke the world record setting a time of 7:41.50 with Titmus swimming the first leg.
+In the 4 × 200 metre freestyle relay the Australian team broke the world record setting a time of 7:41.50 with Titmus swimming the first leg.